AleksandarBayrev/general-linux-fixes/Sound-Fixes-Linux.md

 ]
 ```

-# OR the legacy variant below
+# !!!(NOT RECOMMENDED)!!!
+OR the legacy variant below
 # If you want to change the sample rate - create `/etc/pipewire` directory if missing and copy `/usr/share/pipewire/pipewire.conf` to in, edit the `/etc/pipewire/pipewire.conf` and set `default.clock.rate` to whatever you need and restart your PC

 # To check current sample rate and bit depth use `pactl list short sinks`